LyleLaii/jupyterhub-ssh-proxy/README.md

   verify_tls: false
 ```

+5. You should manual create id_rsa file and mount it to the container, instead of execute 'RUN ssh-keygen -q -N "" -f ./etc/id_rsa' in Dockerfile.

+Because every build will change this file.

-5. Create jupyterhub-ssh-proxy deployment
+6. Create jupyterhub-ssh-proxy deployment

-6. Create jupyterhub-ssh-proxy service
+7. Create jupyterhub-ssh-proxy service

 The tcp port should be used, so the TCP forwarding service should be used.
 NodePort is the simpleest way.

-7. Create token in jupyterhub.
+8. Create token in jupyterhub.

-8. Use Jupyterhub username and token to login.
+9. Use Jupyterhub username and token to login.
 Or create a authorized_keys file in user pod.